 Certain Master Trust investments are managed by Fidelity Investments.
 Fidelity Investments is an affiliated company of the Trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.

 The Master Trust also holds shares of Fortune Brands Common Stock.

-Fees have been paid to Fidelity by the Plan for record-keeping and investment management services for the years ended December 31, 2020 and 2019.
+Fees have been paid to Fidelity by the Plan or the Plan Administrator for recordkeeping and investment management services for the years ended December 31, 2020 and 2019.